Kansas team places first for guard-wide maintenance award

 |0

-This work, Kansas team places first for guard-wide maintenance award [Image 3 of 3], by SFC Jennifer Milnes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kansas team places first for guard-wide maintenance award, by SFC Jennifer Milnes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT